 The Respondent on the other hand argues firstly that the application is improperly before us.
 It should have come by way of appeal for this is an appellate court.
 Secondly that this application is without merit.
-If she wins her case her entitlements, whatever they are, can be easily calculated.
+If she wins her case whatever are her entitlements can be easily calculated.
 And such is the depth of the Respondent's pocket the same can be paid.